marios8543/Deckcord/README.md

 - One-button post steam screenshots to your recent channels.
 - Show your current game as playing status.
 - Get notifications for DMs and pings in-game.
 - Push-to-talk support, with physical keybind to rear buttons.
-(WIP)
+(R5 Button)
 - [Vencord](https://vencord.dev/) gets injected automatically before discord is loaded.
 It's needed to access a lot of the functionality that allows the plugin to do cool stuff, but also gives ya access to tons of other cool stuff.